The Science Is On Your Side.

 The gap between what's demanded and what's possible right now — that's where damage lives.

 Chess and Thomas studied children for decades.
-What they found should have changed everything.
 A difficult temperament in a patient home produces a thriving kid.
 The same temperament under impossible expectations produces symptoms.
-But this isn't only true in childhood.
 The wife being asked to be someone she was never built to be.
 The young person crushed under a school system that was never designed for how his mind works.
-The man in recovery being expected to perform a version of himself that doesn't exist yet.
 Adjust the expectation.
 Watch everything shift.

 Stop pushing harder.
 The bridge has to be built first.